-Music Director Anne Harrigan guest conducts rehearsals of an area bands and orchestras as well as visits with area organizations and civic groups.
-Approximately 1,500 students, grades 5-12, and area adults learn about the commitment, dedication and determination required to become a professional musician.
+Music director Anne Harrign guest conducts area band and orchestras, helping students in grades 5-12 learn about the commitment, dedication, and determination required to become a professional musicians.

-Internships with the orchestra or BSO&C office provide opportunities to gain experience in the field, determine if one has an interest in a particular career, create a network of contacts, and/or gain school credit.
+Internships with the BSO&C office provides opportunity to gain experience in the field, determine if one has an interest in pursuing a career with the symphony, and gain school credit.

-Special guest artists performing with the Billings Symphony share their talents and experiences with BSO&C musicians and students from around the region through these free classes.
-These classes are also open to the public.
+Guest artists share their talents and experiences the the BSO&C musicians and area students through these FREE classes.

 Musicians in the Schools

-Nearly 3,500 youth, grades K-12, as well as students attending MSU-Billings and Rocky Mountain College, learn about instruments from small ensembles of BSO&C musicians.
-Musicians are encouraged to share their personal stories about why and how they became musicians, to discuss how music can be a lifelong avocation or vocation, and to show the flexibility of their instrument through the performance of a variety of genres of music.
-Learn more here.
+Nearly 3,500 youth, grades K-12, and students attending MSU-Billings and Rocky Mountain College, learn about instruments, hear personal stories from the musicians, learn about music as a vocation, and hear the flexibility of instruments through a variety of music genres.

-Arranged through partnerships with local arts agencies, casual performances by small ensembles of BSO&C musicians are given in community spaces to more than 500 residents of rural communities.
+Casual performances by small ensembles of BSO&C musicians given in community spaces to more than 400 residents of rural communities.